80 masterpieces of Botero and Picasso!

-Even though the two artists never met, they share Hispanic roots and a strong link with the Mediterranean.
-In his youth, Botero took an interest in Picasso’s works; he admired his rich palette, and the monumentality and sensuality of the forms.
-In both artists’ works, the distortion of the human body and volumes corresponds to a resolutely subjective view of reality and a radically modern approach in the history of figurative art, which is at the root of each artist’s personal and unique language.
+Despite very different origins, lives, and careers, the two great artists share common geographical and cultural points of reference.
+In his youth, Fernando Botero (born in 1932) took an interest in the work of Pablo Picasso (1881–1973); he admired his rich palette and the monumentality and sensuality of the forms.
+But Botero particularly admired Picasso’s ‘nonconformism’ (sic).
+In both artists’ works, the distortion of the human body and volumes corresponds to a resolutely subjective view of reality.
+It also reflects a radically modern approach in the history of figurative art, which is at the root of each artist’s unique artistic language.